Strange Tales from a Chinese Studio: Publication history

-Pu assembled the nearly five hundred anecdotes and lengthy tales over a period of forty years between the early 1670s and the early 1700s.
+Pu assembled the nearly five hundred short and lengthy tales over a period of forty years between the early 1670s and the early 1700s.
 As was the convention of his time, Pu titled his work using the sobriquet Liaozhai (聊齋), translated into English as the "Studio of Conversation" or "Studio of Leisure".

-The scholar Zhang Peiheng (章培恒) writes that the original Liaozhai comprised eight volumes, the earliest and latest of which were completed around 1681 and 1707 to 1714 respectively.
+The scholar Zhang Peiheng (章培恒) writes that the original Liaozhai comprised eight volumes, the earliest completed around 1681 and the latest completed between 1707 and 1714.
 The compilation was first circulated in scribal copies but it was not published until after the author's death in 1715.
-Shandong financial commissioner Yu Chenglong reportedly offered Pu a thousand taels circa 1693 in exchange for his Liaozhai manuscript, but Pu declined his offer.
+Around 1693, Shandong financial commissioner Yu Chenglong reportedly offered Pu a thousand taels in exchange for his Liaozhai manuscript, but Pu declined his offer.

 The final manuscript was "carefully preserved" by the Pu family after his death, with many different individuals, including the local magistrate, requesting to make copies of it.
 The earliest surviving print version of Liaozhai was printed in 1766 in Hangzhou by publisher Zhao Qigao (趙起杲), who claimed that Pu originally intended for his anthology to be titled Tales of Ghosts and Foxes (鬼狐傳).
 Although Zhao also alleged that his publication was based on the "original manuscript" as was copied by a friend, it did not contain all the stories found in the original manuscript; in the preface to his publication, he writes, "I have expunged simple and brief notes which are dull and commonplace, forty-eight in all."
 Moreover, Zhao censored stories that had "brief references to sensitive topics".
 Nonetheless, the Zhao edition was well-received and was first republished by scholar Li Shixian (李時憲) in 1767.

 At some point after 1871, Pu Jieren (普价人), a seventh-generation descendant of Pu Songling, had the original manuscript, which was reportedly made up of twenty volumes, rebound in eight volumes.
 They were then kept in two boxes, one of which disappeared "under circumstances which are still obscure".
 In 1950, the Pu family donated the surviving four volumes, which contained some 237 short stories, to the Liaoning Provincial Library.

 Themes

 Unlike much Chinese and Western horror fiction, the "scary stories" in Liaozhai are not intended to be frightening, but to blur the borders between the supernatural and everyday reality, using physical and psychological detail to make the move between these realms seem natural.
-These romantic tales explore the philosophical concept of qing (情), the passionate and emotional entanglement of the world, be it human or supernatural.
+These tales, which are "works rich in romanticism", explore the philosophical concept of qing (情), the passionate and emotional entanglement of the world, be it human or supernatural.